 This cauliflower hash brown recipe is packed full of flavor and yummy goodness.
 Just the kind of thing we all can use at the breakfast table.
 Or the dinner table, if you’re into that sort of thing.
 Personally, I love breakfast for dinner.
 Also, this cauliflower hash brown recipe is healthy, low-carb, and low-calorie.
 And you’ll be using only a little bit of olive oil to cook the hash browns.
 Get ready for tastiness.

 I don’t want to turn this post into a competition, but, I gotta say, if there’s a cauliflower vs potato dispute, cauliflower wins by a landslide.
+It's why you just gotta learn how to make cauliflower rice.
+It's just like what happened when I compared mashed potatoes to cauliflower mashed potatoes.
 Because the health benefits of cauliflower are impressive.
 Don’t get me wrong, both veggies are nutritious, but cauliflower is also…

 - lower in calories (134 calories for potatoes compared to the 28 calories for cauliflower in a single serving);